yugabyte/yugabyte-db/docs/content/latest/quick-start/create-local-cluster/docker.md

 ### Overview and YB-Master status

 The yb-master home page shows that you have a cluster (or universe) with `Replication Factor` of 1 and `Num Nodes (TServers)` as 1.
-The `Num User Tables` is `0` since there are no user tables created yet.
+The `Num User Tables` is `0`, as there are no user tables created yet.
 YugabyteDB version number is also shown for your reference.

 ![master-home](/images/admin/master-home-docker-rf1.png)